sarweshkumar47/SPI-based-data-aquisition-on-ARM-LPC2377-78/README.md

 ### Steps:

---> Create 2 projects on Keil
+* Create 2 projects on Keil

---> Add pressure_system2_lcd.c file to the first project and temperature_system1.c to the second project
+* Add pressure_system2_lcd.c file to the first project and temperature_system1.c to the second project

--->Compile each project and upload it on two MCB2300 boards
+* Compile each project and upload it on two MCB2300 boards